 Gluten-friendly options are abundant on the SUNY Geneseo campus.
-Our menus consist of a mix of naturally gluten-friendly items and specialty gluten-friendly products, such as breads, bagels, and snacks.
-Our Nutrition & Wellness Coordinator works with the culinary team to identify foods and ingredients that are naturally gluten-friendly, such as quinoa and brown rice, as well as gluten-friendly ingredient alternatives, such gluten-friendly soup bases, tamari, pasta sauces, such as vodka sauce, and other gluten-friendly ingredients.
-In addition, many of the food concepts within our on-campus restaurants are made to order, allowing you to choose the ingredient components within your dish and tailor the dish to your personal preference as well as to your dietary needs.
-This provides you the greatest possible amount of variety.
+Our menus consist of a mix of naturally gluten-friendly items and specialty gluten-friendly products such as various breads, bagels, and snacks.
+Our Nutrition & Wellness Manager works with the culinary team to identify foods and ingredients that are naturally gluten-friendly, such as quinoa and brown rice.
+They also work to identify gluten-friendly ingredient alternatives like soup bases, tamari, pasta sauces (such as vodka sauce), and other gluten-friendly ingredients.
+In addition, many food concepts within our on-campus restaurants allow you to choose the ingredient components within your dish.
+You can customize your meals to your personal preference and dietary needs.
+These customization opportunities provide students with many food varieties.

 Staff Awareness and Training

-The staff at CAS is extremely dedicated to safe gluten-free food handling.
-Gluten-friendly training is structured throughout the academic year to ensure that staff is educated in how to prepare gluten-friendly foods and how to best serve our gluten-friendly customers.
+The staff at CAS is extremely dedicated to safe gluten-friendly and allergen-friendly food handling.
+Allergen and cross-contamination training is structured throughout the academic year to ensure staff is educated on how to prepare allergen-friendly foods and how to best serve our customers.